 The mats are also the only ones I found that are explicitly machine washable.
 They also offer custom options such as play zone shadows (for your command zone, graveyard, and so on) and colored backs.
 Finally, Inked Gaming Playmats have one of the largest collections of fantastic art, and they also allow for custom art.

-So why aren’t the Inked Gaming playmats listed as #1?
-They may be the best quality, but their price reflects that fact.
+So why aren’t the Inked Gaming playmats listed as the best ones?
+Well, they may be the best quality-wise, but their price reflects that fact.
 The playmats are quite expensive to begin with, and the additional options such as stitched borders, play zones, and colored backs all come at quite the premium.

 Meaning, if you want a playmat with all the frills, you’re paying twice as much as you could be.
 If price is no object, then Inked Gaming is where you’ll want to spend your money.
 Otherwise, keep reading.